Multiple Horizontal Alignments

-When working in Location all windows (Plan, Profile, Cross Section Data, and Multi-plot) implicitely reference the current horizontal alignment.
+When working in Location all windows (Plan, Profile, Cross Section, Data, and Multi-plot) implicitly reference the current horizontal alignment.
 When a new Location design is initiated a single alignment is created and made active.
 It is subsequently, possible to create additional alignments and to make them active.

 Creating a New Horizontal Alignment

 To create a horizontal alignment: